GlaubeLiebeTod

-GlaubeLiebeTod ("FaithLoveDeath") is the ninth studio album by the German industrial metal band Oomph!.
-It was released in March 2006.
+GlaubeLiebeTod ("FaithLoveDeath") is the ninth studio album by German Neue Deutsche Härte band Oomph!.
+It was released in 24 March 2006.

-GlaubeLiebeTod was released in three versions: a basic album with jewel case and no booklet; a standard album with jewel case and a booklet and a premium album as a digipak with enhanced CD-ROM content and two bonus tracks (see below).
+GlaubeLiebeTod was released in three versions: a basic one inside a jewel case and without a booklet; a standard album with jewel case and a booklet and a premium album as a digipak with enhanced CD-ROM content and two bonus tracks (see below).

 The album achieved Gold status in early September 2015 having sold more than 100,000 copies in Germany.

 Track listing

 All music by Oomph! except track 4 (by Ennio Morricone and Oomph!).
 All lyrics by Dero Goi except track 6 (by Erich Kästner).